shapedthought/rvcrunchcli/README.md

 ## RvCrunch- RVTools reporter

-RvCrunch is a simple CLI tool to provide a report that has relevant information for a Veeam sizing.
+RvCrunch is a simple CLI tool that provides a report with relevant information for a Veeam sizing.
 The base function produces a report with an environment breakdown.

 There are also mini reports that provide quick reports on key information from the RvTools report.